MBL-lab/MDTAP/README.md

 ### Getting started:
 Download and unpack the MDTAP scripts to any folder in your system.
 To run MDTAP from any folder, follow the instructions given below:
-- Go to the MDTAP folder after unpacking/unzipping cd MDTAP
+- Go to the MDTAP folder after unpacking/unzipping <br> cd MDTAP
 - Change the permission of all the scripts in the MDTAP folder chmod 777 *.sh
 - Open the bashrc file to export the path for the scripts and to create an alias